Motivation Won't Achieve Your Fitness Goals

-“Motivation is what gets you started, habit is what keeps you going”
+“Motivation is what gets you started, habit is what keeps you going.”

 When we talk about health and fitness, there is no escaping this word and it can mean different things to different people.
-The one thing that is great about motivation (especially if you’re a newbie), is that it can help to kickstart your healthy lifestyle.
-There is nothing more exciting than buying all new gym gear, stocking your fridge with wholesome ingredients and getting all your #fitspo images together.
-Motivation is that conversation between you and you friend about how “this time, we are going to stick with it”.
+One great thing about motivation is that it can help to kick-start your healthy lifestyle.
+There is something exciting about buying new gym gear, stocking your kitchen with pantry staples for healthy meals and creating a planner for workouts.
+We often think of motivation and associate it with the conversation between you and friend, when you say “this time, we are going to stick with our workouts!”.
 It can leave you feeling happy, excited and ready for what’s to come.

 Did you know that 50% of people that start a new fitness program quit within the first three weeks?

 “Wow!
-I really regret that workout!”
+I really regret that workout!” — No one, ever.

 If you’re feeling a bit down or angry, you may be surprised as to how therapeutic a workout can be.
 By doing your workouts even on days you don’t feel like it, exercising can become second-nature to you and this can help to develop a habit.

 I explain how to stay motivated to workout and develop habits in my new book, The Bikini Body Motivation & Habits Guide.
 Once you learn how to use fitness motivation to your advantage, you’ll never look back!

 One of the biggest problems I see is girls trying to change multiple aspects of their life, like their diet and training routine, at the same time and feeling overwhelmed or giving up shortly after.